 (But We’re Still Going to Talk About It)

 Just as Be Your Own Birder encourages everyone to enjoy birds in their own way, I truly believe pronunciations don’t matter, provided you can get your point across about which bird you are referencing.
 We are all different, and the different ways we talk about birds brings even more richness to the diverse and beautiful world of birding.
 But it is interesting to see the different pronunciations birders give to different species, and why those differences exist.
-In the coming weeks, we’re going to explore bird name pronunciations and their variations, plus those few names that really do have correct and incorrect options (and why even those aren’t such a big deal in the end).
+In the coming weeks and months, we’re going to explore bird name pronunciations and their variations, plus those few names that really do have correct and incorrect options (and why even those aren’t such a big deal in the end).
 Along the way we’ll learn more about the diversity of birds as well as the diversity of birders, and enjoy birds in ways that bind us all in a large and brilliant flock.

 Do you have a bird name you’ve always wondered about how to pronounce?
 Leave a comment with the name below and it will be one we explore and discuss in this educational series!